Adversarial Detection of Flash Malware: Limitations and Open Issues: FlashBuster Architecture

-Despite being effective, structural features must be carefully treated, as benign and malicious files can be similar to each other in terms of their tag structure.
-For this reason, structural features alone are not enough to ensure a reliable detection, and must be integrated with information from the scripted content of the file.
+It is worth noting that we preferred counting the occurrences of each tag (instead of just considering its presence/absence) because we observed that benign objects contain significantly more tags of the same type in comparison to malicious files.
+We also observe that structural features must be carefully treated, as benign and malicious files can be similar to each other concerning their tag structure.
+For this reason, structural features alone are not enough to ensure reliable detection and must be integrated with information from the scripted content of the file.